 ● You will be required to submit a synopsis (no more than 2 pages) plus your completed manuscript

-Please note that we are only accepting full-length fiction at this time.
+Please note that we only accept full-length fiction.
 We do occasionally put out calls for anthologies of shorter-length fiction – please join our mailing list to be notified of our next call.

 If your story is in a radically different genre to the above (such as romance, erotica, literature, children’s, religious), we might not be the right fit for you.
 Do keep checking back (or join our mailing list): as we grow we fully intend to branch out into different areas in the future.

 At the end of the day, though, we are passionate about discovering new voices and are more than willing to take a risk on something we truly believe in.
 We’ll happily take a quick look at almost anything.

 We are committed to doing the best possible job for our authors.
 We are hands-on, passionate, and will do all we can to make you and your book a success.
 That means we can only work with a small percentage of those writers who approach us.
 That’s not us being mean; that’s just us being sensible and realistic about how far we can stretch ourselves while still doing awesome stuff and not letting people down.

 What will you offer me?

 Great question!
 Give yourself a gold star for asking that.
 You ready?
 Here we go…